 Remove any offensive or distasteful photos from all of your social media profiles.
 Duh!

 Remember on most platforms, your profile photo can be seen even if your profile is set to private.
-You don’t have to have a fancy-pants professional headshot, you just need to look like a reasonably responsible adult.
-So, avoid using that photo of you after a few wines at that wedding last year, or the one of you and your mate dressed as Mario & Luigi on a university night out.
+You don’t have to have a fancy-pants professional headshot.
+You just need to look like a reasonably responsible adult.
+So, avoid using that photo of you after a few wines at that wedding last year, or the one of you and your mate dressed as Mario & Luigi on a night out.

 A great way to impress an employer is to have consistent profile photos.
-If you chose to do this, pick one that shows your personality but one that professionally works well across LinkedIn, Instagram and everything in between.
+If you chose to do this, pick one that shows your personality but is professional enough to work across LinkedIn, Instagram and everything in between.

 Step 3.
 Twitter